danielariosv91/restserver-node/README.md

 3. Create new controllers in the `controllers` directory, define your routes in the `routes` directory, and interact with data models in the `models` directory.

 4. Add your business logic, data validation, and database interactions to the respective files.

-## Credits

-This template was created by [Your Name].
-You can find the source code on GitHub: [simple-rest-server](https://github.com/yourusername/simple-rest-server).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Thank you for using the Simple REST Server template.
-It's a great starting point for building RESTful APIs with Node.js and Express.
-If you have any questions or feedback, feel free to contact us.